-Common stock offered 2,500,000 shares of common stock.
-We have also granted the underwriter an option to purchase up to 375,000 additional shares of common stock solely to cover over-allotments, if any, within

-30 days after the date of this prospectus supplement.
+Common stock offered shares of common stock.
+We have also granted the underwriters an option to purchase up to additional shares of common stock solely to cover over-allotments, if any, within 30 days after the date of this prospectus supplement.

-Offering price \$5.25 per share.
+Offering price \$ per share.